25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Amy of New England With Love

-Rockport, MA is certainly one of the best places to visit in New England, and it still remains somewhat of a hidden gem!
+Rockport, MA is certainly one of the best places to visit in New England, and it even still remains somewhat of a hidden gem!

 This art colony situated on the tip of Cape Ann is picturesque seaside New England at its best.
 Photo opportunities are everywhere you look in Rockport, from the much-photographed and pained fish shed known as ‘Motif No. 1’ to the cozily clustered boutiques and art galleries lining Bearskin Neck.